 5 Fun Date Ideas in Saratoga That Won't Burn a Hole in Your Wallet

 Looking for a budget-friendly date idea?
 Want to spend the day having fun with your significant other?
 We've got you covered!
-There are plenty of affordable options in Saratoga to choose from when deciding on what to do together.
-From a classic picnic to a day at the track, check out these 5 sensational Saratoga date ideas that cost under $25.
+There are plenty of affordable options in Saratoga to choose from when deciding on what to do together this summer.
+From a classic picnic to a day at the track, check out these 5 sensational Saratoga date ideas that cost under $25 each.

 Plan the Perfect Picnic for Two in Congress Park